In a right triangle, one leg has length 6 and the other leg has l... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

 In a right triangle, one leg has length and the other leg has length .
-What is the length of the hypotenuse?
+What is the length of the hypotenuse ?
+Select the correct answer.

 Watch next